Over 190,000 Hong Kongers apply for UK’s BNO visa

 “Leaving home permanently can be a difficult experience.
 The recent decision to provide £2.5 million in funding for mental health support for young Hong Kongers, among other refugee groups, was a welcome move by the UK government, especially since the decision to open the BNO scheme to those born after 1997.

 “But we should ensure that those who wish to leave are able to do so without fear.
-Beijing’s decision to no longer recognise the BNO passport has led to many Hong Kongers being unable to withdraw their savings from Hong Kong’s pension scheme, the Mandatory Provident Fund (MPF).
+Beijing’s decision to no longer recognise the BNO passport has led to many Hong Kongers being unable to withdraw their savings from Hong Kong’s retirement savings scheme, the Mandatory Provident Fund (MPF).
 This is a punitive action to dissuade Hong Kongers from leaving their city by targeting their finances.

 “We will continue to work tirelessly on behalf of Hong Kongers to ensure they have the financial resources to which they are entitled, and that UK and Canada-based institutions are fulfilling their responsibilities as trustees of the Mandatory Provident Fund.”